project-chip/connectedhomeip/examples/lock-app/efr32/README.md

 ### Notes

--   Depending on your network settings your router might not provide natif ipv6 addresses to your devices (Border router / PC).
+-   Depending on your network settings your router might not provide native ipv6 addresses to your devices (Border router / PC).
 If this is the case, you need to add a static ipv6 addresses on both device and then a ipv6 route to the border router on your PC